M-earnest/docker_workshop/workshop/advanced/creating.md

 The following will be a step-by-step guide on how to create a Dockerfile and how to populate our file with the necessary instructions to build a Docker container.
 Each separate instruction is called a "layer".
 Layers are executed consecutively from to to bottom, when using the build command to compose an Docker Image.

-We will be relying on the `command line` and `bash` from here on out, if this seems like gibberish to you, please go through the [course prerequisites - Introduction to the (unix) command line: bash](https://m-earnest.github.io/docker_workshop/prerequisites/intro_to_shell.html).

-Here are the relevant layers we're going to build, i.e how our Dockerfile is going to look like:
+Here are the relevant _layers_ we're going to build, i.e how our Dockerfile is going to look like:

 ```
+    # Step 1: Use the newest Ubuntu version as a base image
     FROM ubuntu:latest

+    # Step 2: Set the working directory
     WORKDIR /project

+    # Step 3: Install Python 3.10, and some Python packages (Scipy, Pandas) via the Ubuntu package manager apt
     RUN apt-get update && \
         apt-get install -y python3.10 python3-pip && \
         pip3 install pandas

+    # let's also create  a folder to store our info file in
     RUN mkdir /info

+    # Step 4: Copy our Python script and README into the info folder of the image
     COPY print_info.py /info/
     COPY README.md /info/README.md

+    # Step 5: Specify the default command when the image is run, e.g. to print the contents of the readme file
     CMD ["cat", "/info/README.md"]
 ```